webrecorder/browsertrix-crawler/docs/docs/user-guide/qa.md

 ## Overview

-Browsertrix Crawler has the capability to "re-crawl" an existing crawl to compare what the browser encountered on a website during crawling against the replay of the crawl WACZ.
-The WACZ produced by this analysis run includes additional comparison data (stored as WARC `resource` records) for the pages found during crawling against their replay in ReplayWeb.page along several dimensions, including screenshot, extracted text, and page resource comparisons.
+Browsertrix Crawler can analyze an existing crawl to compare what the browser encountered on a website during crawling against the replay of the crawl WACZ.
+The WACZ produced by this analysis run includes additional comparison data (stored as WARC `resource` records) for the pages found during crawling against their replay in ReplayWeb.page.
+This works along several dimensions, including screenshot, extracted text, and page resource comparisons.

 !!! note